SEO page titles (a.k.a title tags or meta titles) are the Jan Brady of the SEO copywriting family.

 The first job of a page title is to quickly and concisely tell search engines and people what to expect from a web page.

 Of course, you need keywords in your headlines too.

 In the example below, Macquarie Bank used a different title and headline.
 The title is more specific and focuses on search terms ‘Save for house deposit’, ‘House deposit tips’, etc.

 The headline contains keywords closely related to these words and phrases, but focuses on an audience aspiration – your first home.

-7 title tactics to lift your SEO and clicks
+7 SEO page title tactics to lift your rank and clicks

 Page titles are one cog in a giant SEO wheel.

 If you already use the right keywords in the right places elsewhere, you may not see a huge ranking jump from a single title tweak.

 However, every little bit helps.
 And these good SEO title practices can be the difference between a click and a cold shoulder.

 1. Use your 65 characters wisely

 Keep your title close to this length.

 Anything longer might not get shown in the search results.
 Anything much shorter is a waste of free Google advertising space.
 That is, unless you’re promoting a well known brand or product (more on this soon).

 For many years, the recommended title length was 55 – 60 characters.
 Last year, Google threw in some bonus pixels to give us an extra 5 – 10 characters to work with.